pallets-eco/wtforms-sqlalchemy/README.rst

 WTForms-SQLAlchemy
 ==================

-WTForms-Django is a fork of the ``wtforms.ext.sqlalchemy`` package from WTForms.
+WTForms-SQLAlchemy is a fork of the ``wtforms.ext.sqlalchemy`` package from WTForms.
 The package has been renamed to ``wtforms_sqlalchemy`` but otherwise should function the same as ``wtforms.ext.sqlalchemy`` did.